nystudio107/craft-seomatic/docs/docs/advanced.md

 ## Headless SPA API

-SEOmatic allows you to fetch the meta information for any page via a controller API endpoint, so you can render the metadata via a frontend framework like VueJS or React.
+SEOmatic allows you to fetch the meta information for any page via a controller API endpoint, so you can render the metadata via a front-end framework like VueJS or React.

 ### GraphQL Query support